 Take a Hike Tours

 The Take a Hike Program, presented by Dollar Bank, offers five, free, guided walking tours of five distinct neighborhoods in downtown Cleveland.
 Each tour lasts approximately one and a half hours in length and features actors and actresses portraying historic figures from Cleveland’s past.
-Over 10,000 people have enjoyed “taking a hike” during the last four tour seasons.
+13,600 people have enjoyed “taking a hike” during the last five seasons.
 Mind you, “taking a hike” is more like taking a leisurely stroll.

 Entertaining and educational, these tours offer visitors and residents alike the opportunity to learn about the history, culture and future plans of each tour area.
 Geared towards adults, the tours also offer younger audience members the chance to explore Cleveland in a whole new way.